mahdi-barhoumi/mpls-nso/README.md

 **Contributions are welcome!** Developed by [@mahdi-barhoumi](https://github.com/mahdi-barhoumi) and [@Fyroo](https://github.com/Fyroo).

 Please open issues or submit pull requests for bug fixes, features, or improvements.
-Follow standard GitHub workflow, maintain clear commit history, and include relevant tests or docs.
+Follow standard GitHub workflow, maintain a clear commit history, and include relevant tests or docs.
 For major changes, discuss via GitHub Issues first.

 ## 📄 License

 Released under the **MIT License**.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.

 ## 🙏 Acknowledgements

-Special thanks to ???
+Special thanks to

 ## 📸 Screenshots